fernandoprocy/cs-6250-topology-test-script/README.md

 Clone/Download the repository and extract into the project's root folder.

-Run `py.test test_topologies.py` to run the tests with the default settings.
+Run `py.test test_topologies.py` inside the project's root folder to run the tests with the default settings.

 # Customizing